samsmithnz/SoftwareAdvice/01-Chapter1.md

 - If you think you can change the whole organization by yourself, you will have a bad time
 - If you think you can do DevOps without executive support, you will fail
 - If you think you can solve DevOps by adding a new "DevOps engineer" to your team, you will fail
+- By very careful  measuring your teams progress and effectiveness with metrics, especially lines of code or velocity.

 ## Automated testing
 Automated testing is usually the first challenge in implementing DevOps.
 Resistance is common from the QA manager/team, who misunderstand that the point of automation is not to replace their jobs - it's to replace the long regression testing phases.
 QA can now focus on the latest changes, and be confident that their previous changes are being tested.